Wednesday, July 15, 2026

 The second signal is the content that surrounds the link.

-For the link to be of high quality, it must be present in the content of the paragraph, and the content must be relevant to the topic of the destination page.
+For a link to be of high quality, it must be present within the content of the paragraph, and the content must be relevant to the topic of the destination page.

 Related Posts